HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Snackbar_View_Item.png)

 3. On the dialog box, in the header, you can see the total number of items that was successfully updated and the number of failed items.
-The alert message shows you the number of failed items.
+The alert message shows you the number of failed items below header.
 There are four columns on the table inside the body of the dialog box:

     - **Title**: This column shows the title of the item processed.
     - **Item type**: This column shows the type of item processed.